 Step #5: Installing the SSL Certificate

 Log in to your server’s WHM, find the SSL/TLS navigation section again, and this time click on the link called Install an SSL Certificate on a Domain as pictured below:

 This will take you to a page that will ask for the parts of the certificate and the related domain information.

 On the installation page, paste your SSL certificate into the Certificate field, then click the button labeled Autofill By Certificate.

 Because you generated the CSR on the server, the Domain and Private Key fields should pre-populate.

 Paste the vendor’s CA Bundle into the final text box labeled Certificate Authority Bundle, double check your work, and then click the Install button.

 Entering the SSL Cert Pieces Manually

-Enter in the domain name exactly as the certificate will be using it.
-If you purchased a certificate for store.domain.com then that is exactly what you will need to enter in the domain field.
+Enter the domain name exactly as the certificate will be using it.
+If you purchased a certificate for store.domain.com then that is exactly what you will need to enter the domain field.
 The IP address may appear automatically, but if not enter it in as well (if you need a reminder of what IP address to use click on the List Accounts link and find the corresponding IP in the list).
 Be sure to also include the domain’s user name on the server in the corresponding text field.